 The first thing you need to do is find out what your credit score is.
 The best way to do this is to sign up for a credit report monitoring service, so that you can continue to monitor your credit score as you try to keep it healthy.
 Most of these services charge a monthly fee, but also come with extras such as identity theft protection and helpful tips to raise your credit score.
-The best of these is Lifelock, as it offers $1 million in insurance for identity theft as well as cool perks such as removing your name from junk mail lists.
 If you don’t want to spend the money to monitor your credit, Credit Sesame is completely free.
 Seriously, you don’t even need to put in your credit card information.
 This also means you don’t get a lot of the perks, such as access to your credit report or identity theft protection, but you do get monthly updates of your credit score, which is really all you need.

 The main thing to know about your credit score is how it is determined.
 One of the main factors is your credit utilization ratio.
 This ratio is basically how much credit you have (your credit limits added together) divided by the total balance you have on all your credit cards.
 This basically shows the percentage of the credit you are using.
 If your balances are high, the ratio dips lower, hurting your credit score, so make sure that you are paying off your credit card each month to keep your credit score at its healthiest.